MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 ## Limit on Query Concurrency

 **Query concurrency**  is a limit that a cluster imposes on a number of queries running at the same time.
-The default value of Query Concurrency limit depends on the SKU cluster is running on, and is calculated as: Cores-Per-Node x 10.
-In other words: for cluster is set-up on D14v2 SKU, where each machine has 16 vCores – the default Query Concurrency limit will be 16 cores x10 = 160.
+The default value of the Query Concurrency limit depends on the SKU cluster it is running on, and is calculated as: Cores-Per-Node x 10.
+For example, for a cluster that's set-up on D14v2 SKU, where each machine has 16 vCores, the default Query Concurrency limit will be 16 cores x10 = 160.
-The default value can be changed by creating support ticket.
-In future this control will be also exposed via control command.
+The default value can be changed by creating a support ticket.
+In future, this control will also be exposed via a control command.

 ## Limit on result set size (result truncation)